Malaysia to offer reward for missing Flight MH370

 Most of the passengers were from China.

+MH370's disappearance echoes the 2009 loss in the Atlantic Ocean of an Air France jet, a two-year search for which exhausted the resources of the French BEA accident agency.

+Planemaker Airbus and Air France agreed to participate in funding the final two stages of the search, which ran into about a third of the total underwater search costs of 80 million euros.

-Abdul Aziz said the search costs had been borne by the three countries while the aircraft-maker, Boeing, had not committed anything.
+Abdul Aziz said the MH370 search costs had been borne by the three countries, while the aircraft-maker, Boeing, had not committed anything.

 "There's been no funding from Boeing," he said.